Simon-W-M/twelve_days_christmas/README.md

 Furthermore, we also wanted to add the assumption that partridge in a pear tree counted as 2 presents and work out how to account for that.

 Recording of session and live coding will be availble on NHSR youtube channel

+## Dependancies

+All code is base R apart from use of English function to convert numbers to words